zelr0x/troubleshooting/linux.md

 The proper solution is to create a separate user for Chromium - `chromiumUser` for the sake of example:
 1. `useradd -G sudo chromiumUser`
 2. `passwrd chromiumUser`
-3. input your secure password (different from root password obviously) and confirm it
+3. input your secure password (different from root password obviously) and confirm it.
+You can forget this password right away since root is not asked for credentials of any other user.

 After that Chromium can be run with `sudo -u chromiumUser`.
 I ran it and got this:
 ```